R3Conclave/conclave-core-sdk/docs/sdk-extras/README.md

 The `cordapp/` directory is a sample that shows how to integrate Conclave with a Corda CorDapp.

-the `tools/` directory contains the the Conclave Init tool, which automates the creation of new Conclave projects.
+The `tools/` directory contains the Conclave Init tool, which automates the creation of new Conclave projects.
 Run `java -jar tools/conclave-init.jar --help` or see the docs for more information.